Denim has become such an accepted part of many people’s wardrobes that to imagine a time without jeans is almost impossible.

 Women’s 1940s Jeans Styles

 From the 1930s up to the 1950s, women’s styles of jeans remained fairly similar, although with small alterations in style details.
-WWII made them more popular as working Rosies took to factories and Land Girls worked the farms.
+WWII made them more popular as working Rosie’s took to factories and Land Girls worked the farms.

 After the War, women continued to work and wear jeans at home.
 It was the 1940s American teenager who adopted men’s jeans and made it part of her casual wardrobe, even in the city.
 A very loose fit with a rolled cuff was the signature style that lasted into the 1950s.

-Whilst jeans started life in America, across the pond in Great Britain designers were realising the potential of this durable fabric.
+Whilst jeans started life in America, across the pond in Great Britain designers were realizing the potential of this durable fabric.
 From the start of the 1900s, Morris Cooper was manufacturing work wear and military uniforms.
-By the 1950s, the company had renamed itself as ‘Lee Cooper’, and started to produce jeans for men, women and children.

 Women’s 1950s & 1960s Jeans Styles – The Teenage Rebel

 As jeans were initially designed for work wear, they are both durable and comfortable to wear.
 Thereby, this combination has facilitated both their consumer appeal and endurance over the years.
-As women started to wear pants more frequently from the 1950s, jeans became even more popular.
-Today a 1950s style can be created with high waisted slim cut jeans.
-Team with a blouse and neck scarf for a perfect casual style.

-By the 1960s, jeans still sat predominantly on the waist, although not as high on the waist as the styles of previous decades.
-During the 1950s and 1960s, jeans became synonymous with the culture of the teenager and youth rebellion.
 In 1955, James Dean starred in ‘Rebel Without a Cause’ – wearing a pair of Lee (not to be confused with Lee Cooper) jeans.

 From the 1950s into the 1960s, jeans continued to get slimmer and tighter, mimicking the fit of women’s pants and capris.